Meet the Team!

 Andrew holds a Master’s Degree in Water Resources Engineering from the University of Manitoba, specializing in river ice processes, computational hydraulics and fluid mechanics.
 His past work at Manitoba Hydro and Manitoba Infrastructure included generation expansion, flow forecasting, and reservoir modelling.
 At the University of Manitoba, Andrew researched river ice processes with regard to ice jam flood protection and detailed fluid mechanics, while also working with urban water supply and hydraulic design.

-Himanshu has a background in software development from his education, and a variety of personal projects he’s worked on.
-He is passionate about leveraging software engineering to solve problems, and enjoys working on new projects which often synergize well with his education and allow him to further develop his skills.
+Jeetpal has a background in software development, where he is passionate about leveraging software engineering to solve problems.
+He enjoys working on new projects which synergize with his education and allow him to further develop his skills.
+He has been working on software development of various projects at SSE and Jeetpal is currently pursuing a B.Sc in Applied Computer Science at the University of Winnipeg.

 Communications Content Specialist